DevOpsMansa/domManipulation2-JS/README.md

 Log the content of the <a> to verify the handler is working.
 Next, the event listener should set the CSS top property of subMenuEl to 0.
 Remove the active class from each <a> element in topMenuLinks.
-Update the contents of mainEl, within an <h1>, to the contents of the <a> element clicked within subMenuEl.
+Update the contents of mainEl, within an, to the contents of the <a> element clicked within subMenuEl.
-If the ABOUT link is clicked, an <h1>About</h1> should be displayed.
+If the ABOUT link is clicked, anAbout should be displayed.

 ### Part 6: Completion and Code Review

 Test your menu!
 If it works in a way that makes sense, you have likely been successful.
 Your instructor has been provided with a completed version of this assignment, and time permitting, will do a brief code review so that you can make comparisons with your own approaches.
 Remember, functionality is key!
 There are many ways to arrive at the same solution in development, and often the difference in syntax between two solutions is inconsequential.
 If it works, good job!
-Remember to submit the link to this part of the project to Canvas using the submission instructions at the beginning of this document.# domManipulation2-JS
+Remember to submit the link to this part of the project to Canvas using the submission instructions at the beginning of this document.